 The pre-trial stage is not compulsory.
 It may take place if requested by the defendant, as regards facts based upon which the Public Prosecutor submitted a bill of indictment.

-The pre-trial stage represents a number of preliminary judicial acts that the investigating judge intends to perform and, compulsorily, involve a preliminary hearing, oral and adversarial in character, during which the Public Prosecutor, the defendant and his or her defence counsel may participate.
+The pre-trial stage represents a number of preliminary judicial acts that the investigating judge intends to perform and must involve a preliminary hearing, oral and adversarial in character, during which the Public Prosecutor, the defendant and their defence counsel may participate.
 It ends with a decision to arraign, with the case proceeding to the trial stage, or with a decision not to pursue the case, which brings an end to the proceedings.

-Portuguese Law provides for some situations in which the taxpayers may benefit from fine reductions.
+Portuguese law provides for some situations in which the taxpayers may benefit from fine waivers or reductions.

-If the fine is paid at the taxpayer’s request, he or she will benefit from a reduction of the fine, which can go from 12.5% of the minimum applicable fine up to 75% of the minimum applicable fine, depending on the stage of the administrative tax offence proceedings.
+If the fine is paid at the taxpayer’s request, they will benefit from a reduction of the fine, which can range from 12.5% of the minimum applicable fine up to 50% of the minimum applicable fine, depending on the stage of the administrative tax offence proceedings.

-If the defendant pays the fine during the course of the administrative tax offence proceedings, but before the deadline for presenting his or her defence, the minimum applicable fine will always be imposed.
+If the defendant pays the fine before the administrative tax offence proceedings or tax inspection begins, the minimum applicable fine will always be imposed.

 Portuguese law does not allow a defendant to enter a plea bargain.
 Normally, plea bargains represent agreements between defendants and the Public Prosecutor’s office whereby the defendant agrees to plead guilty and pays the tax assessed plus interest and penalties in exchange for a reduced sentence and avoiding trial.